djangofan/WebDriverTestingTemplate/README.md

     3. Use the Eclipse "Import" function from the Eclipse "File menu" to import a "Project" of type "Gradle".
-    4. Browse using the import wizard to your projects "root" sub-directory described in Step #3 (above).
+    4. Browse using the import wizard to your projects "root" directory.
 Then click the "Build model" button.
-We do this because of the "includeFlat" Gradle layout.
     5. Check all checkboxes .
 You could also choose to add all to your "working set" if you like but it isn't required.
     6. Rebuild the dependencies by right clicking on the project